-I’m Shane, a van conversion professional dedicated to helping people transform ordinary vans into homes on wheels.
-I've authored Roaming Home, and teach The Van Conversion Course, guiding many people through their van builds.
-I also write The Van Conversion Newsletter, where I share practical tips and insights.
-After completing two van builds and living on the road full-time since 2020, I’m excited to share my expertise with you.
+Shane, the founder of The Van Conversion, is a campervan professional dedicated to helping people transform ordinary vans into homes on wheels.
+He authored Roaming Home and teaches The Van Conversion Course, guiding many people through their van builds.
+Shane also writes The Van Conversion Newsletter, where he shares practical tips and insights.
+After completing two van builds and living on the road full-time since 2020, he is passionate about sharing his expertise with others.

 This post contains affiliate links, which means that if you click a product link and buy anything from the merchant (Amazon, eBay, etc.) we will receive a commission fee.
 The price you pay remains the same, affiliate link or not.
-By using these links, you are helping me to continue writing free educational content!
+By using these links, you are helping us to continue writing free educational content.
 To understand our policies on content, affiliate commissions, and liability, please review our Terms of Use.

-Note: Did you know that you can get a free electrical wiring diagram by signing up to The Van Conversion Newsletter 🙂
+Did you know you can get a free electrical wiring diagram by signing up for The Van Conversion Newsletter?

 Storage Dimensions